ryanries/PassFiltEx/README.md

 ********************************************************************************************
 # READ ME

-This is a personal project and is not in any way endorsed or supported by Microsoft.
+This is a personal project and is NOT endorsed or supported by Microsoft in any way.

 Use at your own risk.
 This code is not guaranteed to be free of errors, and comes